buildspace/buildspace-projects/Polygon_ENS/en/Section_1/Lesson_2_Running_Basic_Smart_Contract.md

 Awesome, we made it.
 We are ready to start writing smart contracts.
 We're just going to hop right into our project.
 Open the project folder in your favorite text editor, I like VSCode.
 If you've never written a smart contract don't worry. **Just follow along.
 Google stuff you don't understand.
 Ask questions in Discord.**

 Create a file named `Domains.sol` under the `contracts` directory.
-File structure is super important when using Hardhat, so, be careful here!
+The File structure is super important when using Hardhat, so, be careful here!

 Note: I recommend downloading the [Solidity extension](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity) for VSCode which gives nice syntax highlighting.